devtut/generate/docs/r/regular-expression-syntax-in-r.md

 ---
-metaTitle: "Regular Expression Syntax in R"
+metaTitle: "R - Regular Expression Syntax in R"
 description: "Use `grep` to find a string in a character vector"
 ---